James Crosby (banker)

 Crosby was knighted for services to the financial industry in 2006, but requested that the honour be rescinded in 2013 following the official report into the collapse of HBOS.
-His request was accepted and his knighthood was formally annulled on 6 June 2013.
+His request was accepted and his knighthood was formally annulled on 11 June 2013.

 Early life

 Crosby was born in Leeds.
 He was educated at the Lancaster Royal Grammar School between 1967 and 1974.
 After leaving the school, he continued his studies in mathematics at Brasenose College, Oxford.

 Early career

-Crosby joined financial services company Scottish Amicable (acquired in 1997 by Prudential plc) in 1977.
+Crosby joined financial services company Scottish Amicable Life Assurance (acquired in 1997 by Prudential plc) in 1977.
 After qualifying as a Fellow of the Faculty of Actuaries in 1980, he was a founding director of J Rothschild Assurance in 1991, which went on to become wealth manager St. James's Place plc.

-HBoS
+HBOS

 Crosby joined the Halifax bank in 1994 as Managing Director of Halifax Life.
-Five years later, he became the chief executive of Halifax plc, and in 2001 Crosby became the first chief executive of the newly formed HBOS Group after overseeing the merger between Halifax plc and the Bank of Scotland.
+Five years later, he became the chief executive of Halifax plc, replacing Mike Blackburn, and in 2001 Crosby became the first chief executive of the newly formed HBOS Group after overseeing the merger between Halifax plc and the Bank of Scotland.
 In early 2006 Crosby retired after seven years as chief executive leaving HBOS as the fourth largest bank in the United Kingdom in terms of market capitalisation.
 His position was taken by "his young protégé" Andy Hornby in July 2006.
 In April 2013, the Parliamentary Commission on Banking Standards assigned some responsibility for the collapse of HBOS to Crosby, along with primary responsibility to Dennis Stevenson and Andy Hornby.